The Bay of Kotor

 Soaking in the those rays

 The water here was clearer and the fish were more plentiful and diverse.
-The most exciting occurrence was seeing an octopus which I’ve never seen in the wild before.
-Squid and cuttlefish I had seen, but the 8 legged fiend had eluded me.
+The most exciting occurrence was seeing an octopus which I’d never seen in the wild before.
+Squid and cuttlefish I had seen, but the eight-legged fiend had eluded me.
 If ‘Finding Dory’ is as factual as it seems, then I should’ve expected a long wait to catch a glimpse of a pesky octopus.
 Hank was one slippery customer.

 two people snorkelling